Derbyshire Christmas Markets, Carols and Trees

 Each year the range of events in Derbyshire and the Peak District in the run up to Advent and Christmas seems to grow.
 As well as some wonderful Christmas markets there is something quite magical about the range of events in Derbyshire and the Peak District.

 What Christmas markets are in Derbyshire and the Peak District?

 The longest running Christmas market in the Peak District is at Chatsworth House.
 The market runs daily from the 15th November until the 3rd December.
 Each year there are a large number of stalls, showcasing many local businesses and lots of ideas for Christmas gifts.
 Another market gem is the Winter event at Haddon Hall.
-The market takes place between 13th and 17th November.
+The market takes place around 13th and 17th November.
 The market is set throughout Haddon Hall and has to be one of the best settings.
 Again, there are a range of local artisans and some great festive food ideas too.
 Bakewell also has a Christmas market the weekend of the 23rd and 24th November.
 And just next door to us at Glendon, is the Matlock Christmas market on the 6th, 7th and 8th December.
 The market is set in two marquees and includes the switch on of the Matlock Christmas lights and a visit from Father Christmas.